PaulWang-Uchicago/PaulWang-Uchicago/README.md

 ---
 ### CMF Data Corrections & Anomaly Detection -- Coding sample

-This folder showcases part of my Research Assistant work for Professor Richard Hornbeck on the Census of Manufactures (CMF) microdata project at the University of Chicago.
+[View Repository →](https://github.com/PaulWang-Uchicago/Coding-Sample/tree/main/cmf_data_corrections) This folder showcases part of my Research Assistant work for Professor Richard Hornbeck on the Census of Manufactures (CMF) microdata project at the University of Chicago.
 It contains Jupyter notebooks and Python scripts I developed to improve the quality of digitized historical manufacturing census records (1850–1880).
 The files fall into two main categories:

 - **Finder tools**: Notebooks that systematically detect anomalies, inconsistencies, and transcription errors in establishment-level CMF datasets (1860–1880), including both general schedules and supplemental schedules.
 These tools highlight outliers, missing values, and cross-variable inconsistencies for review.
 - **Correction tools**: Notebooks and scripts that apply targeted fixes to identified issues across years and schedules.
 These include transcription corrections, variable standardization, and rule-based adjustments to ensure consistent, high-quality data across cleaned CMF datasets.

-Together, these tools form the backbone of a reproducible error-detection and correction pipeline, enhancing the reliability of historical CMF microdata for economic research.